typed-ember/ember-typings/README.md

 <h1 style="text-align: center">:stop_sign: ARCHIVED :stop_sign:</h1>

 <h2 style="text-align: center">This repository is now in archival mode, having fulfilled its purpose.
-We now track type definition issues for the Ember project in the [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) repository.</h2>
+We now track type definition issues for the Ember project in the <a href="https://github.com/typed-ember/ember-cli-typescript">ember-cli-typescript</a> repository.</h2>

 ---